Darren Purse: Sheffield Wednesday

 Purse signed a two-year contract with Championship club Sheffield Wednesday in May 2009.
 He was immediately named as team captain.
 He made 41 appearances in the 2009–10 season, only missing a handful of games due to a hamstring injury.
 The "Owls" struggled, and manager Brian Laws was sacked and replaced by Alan Irvine.
 On the final day of the season, a win over Crystal Palace at Hillsborough would ensure survival at Palace's expense.
-Purse scored an 87th-minute goal to level the game at 2–2, however no more goals followed and Wednesday were relegated into League One.
+Purse scored an 87th-minute goal to level the game at 2–2, but no more goals followed and Wednesday were relegated into League One.

-He made 30 appearances in the first half of the 2010–11 season, before he left the cash-strapped club by mutual consent in January 2011.
+He made 30 appearances in the first half of the 2010–11 season before he left the cash-strapped club by mutual consent in January 2011.

 Millwall

 The day after his release from Sheffield Wednesday, 21 January 2011, Purse signed with Millwall – the club he supported as a boy – on a contract until the end of the 2010–11 season.
 Purse made his début for Millwall two days later in a 4–2 defeat away at Leicester City.
 He scored his first goal for the club on 23 April, in a 4–0 win over Preston North End at The Den, and dedicated the goal to his father.
 He signed a one-year contract with Kenny Jackett's "Lions" in April 2011.

-Having found himself out of the first team at the start of the 2011–12 campaign, Purse joined Yeovil Town on a one-month loan in October in the hope of proving himself worthy of a starting place at Millwall.
+Having found himself out of the first-team at the start of the 2011–12 campaign, Purse joined Yeovil Town on a one-month loan in October in the hope of proving himself worthy of a starting place at Millwall.
 He made five appearances during that time and "Glovers" manager Terry Skiverton stated that he would have liked to extend his stay at Huish Park.